 What about home contact arrangements?

-When you're taking part in an activity outside of your normal meeting place and time, you must assign a responsible adult as a home contact.
+When you are taking part in activity outside of your normal meeting place and time, you must assign a responsible adult as home contact.
+We are going to be setting up an event home contact and for that we will need is access to the details of all your home contacts.
+Please send them to campepic2026@devonguides.org.uk

 Guiding-Specific Responsibilities